Practical Caravan Magazine 'Best Small Site' 2012, 2013 & 2014

 If we were to attempt to describe our typical holiday visitors, we would say, slightly tongue-in-cheek, 'a semi-retired couple with a rescue-dog, and perhaps bicycles, here to relax and walk in the countryside'.
 An increasing trend is for visitors with motor-homes / caravanettes.
 We get many repeat visitors and with so much to see in the local area, guests often ask to stay longer than their original booking.

 This is a genuinely quiet and relaxing caravan park, with no car-door slamming at pub closing-time, no static caravans, no seasonal pitches, no adjacent commercial caravan site, and we have no intention of holding caravan rallies.

 The site is well-maintained and overlooks acres of farmland.
-We let our fields to a neighbour who grazes cows in summer and sheep in winter, but they are sometimes left empty to quietly grow grass for the winter silage crop.
+We let our fields to a neighbour who grazes cows in summer and sheep in winter, but they are sometimes left empty to quietly grow a grass crop for winter silage.